Please read our Hazard Warning page.

 To test the volume control oscillator section, you can bypass the safety interlock switches (note warning elsewhere on this site), electrically or by holding down the two spring-loaded levers with the instrument turned on.
 With room lighting dimmed, watch for the filament glow in the UX-120.
 With the hand away from the volume loop antenna and away from the volume resonant coil, the filament should be moderate to brightly lit.
 When bringing the hand close to either the loop antenna or coil, you should notice the UX-120 filament dim and extinguish.

-Finally, if the tubes test good, and some but not all are lit, make sure that the tube pins are clean and bright to ensure best electrical contact with the terminals inside the socket.
-Damaged, loose or corroded terminals inside the tube sockets can prevent the filament and other tube elements from making proper contact.
+Finally, if the vacuum tubes test good, and some but not all are lit, make sure that the vacuum tube pins are clean and bright to ensure best electrical contact with the terminals inside the socket.
+Damaged, loose or corroded terminals inside the vacuum tube sockets can prevent the filament and other vacuum tube elements from making proper contact.

 There are three primary causes of sudden, unintentional jumps in the pitch, either up scale or down, instead of a smooth, sliding tone when you move your pitch hand: